Discover Omnia

 Communication

-At the same time, leaders increasingly expect internal communication to demonstrate tangible business value—supporting outcomes such as stronger engagement, higher retention, improved productivity, and a better employee experience.
+Distributed teams, rapid organizational change, multiple channels, and information overload create noise that drowns out important messages.
+At the same time, leaders expect communication teams to show measurable business value—such as higher retention, improved productivity, and a better employee experience.

 1. Develop a Clear Communication Plan